 Certain medical conditions, dietary supplements and medications may delay and interfere with healing.
-Patients with massive weight loss may have a healing delay that could result in the incisions coming apart, infection, and tissue changes resulting in the need for additional medical care, surgery, and prolonged hospitalizations.
 Patients with diabetes or those taking medications such as steroids on an extended basis may have prolonged healing issues.
 Smoking will cause a delay in the healing process, often resulting in the need for additional surgery.
 There are general risks associated with healing such as swelling, bleeding, possibility of additional surgery, prolonged recovery, color changes, shape changes, infection, not meeting patient goals and expectations, and added expense to the patient.
 There may also be a longer recovery due to the length of surgery and anesthesia.
-Patients with significant skin laxity (like in brachioplasty surgery) will continue to have the same lax skin after surgery.
+Patients with significant skin laxity will continue to have the same lax skin after surgery.
 The quality or elasticity of skin will not change and recurrence of skin looseness will occur at some time in the future, quicker for some than others.
 There are nerve endings that may become involved with healing scars from surgery.
-While there may not be a major nerve injury, the small nerve endings during the healing period may become too active producing a painful or oversensitive area due to the small sensory nerve involved with scar tissue.
+While there may not be a major nerve injury, the small nerve endings during the healing period may become too active producing a painful or oversensitive area due to the small sensory nerve involved with scar tissue; the pain could be permanent.
 Often, massage and early non-surgical intervention resolves this.
 It is important to discuss post-surgical pain with Dr. Brown.